-- (2) Cannabinoid concentrates, extracts and products. - (A) Marijuana-derived products may only be sampled in their final form. - (B) A processor must separate each marijuana-derived product lot into batches containing no more than 150,000 units. - (C) A grower or processor must assign each batch a unique batch number and that unique batch number must be: - (i) Documented and maintained in the grower's or processor's facility records for at least two (2) years and available to the Department upon request; - (ii) Provided to the individual responsible for taking samples; - (iii) Included on the batch label; and - (iv) Unique and may not be reused. - (D) The sampler shall obtain both a primary sample and a field duplicate sample from each harvest batch.
-The field duplicate sample shall be collected contemporaneous to, and in the same manner as, the primary sample. - (E) Enough samples from a batch must be taken to ensure the required attributes in the batch to be tested are homogenous and consistent with the laboratory's accredited sampling policies and procedures. - (F) Multiple sample increments shall be obtained from random and varying locations (both vertically and horizontally) within an product batch depending on the batch size, as per the table below.
+- (G) The sampler may collect more increments if doing so is required because of the analytical method or laboratory-specific procedures or to ensure that a sufficient quantity of material is available for all required tests.
+The sampler may collect only the amount necessary to conduct the required and requested testing. - (2) Cannabinoid concentrates, extracts and products. - (A) Marijuana-derived products may only be sampled in their final form. - (B) A processor must separate each marijuana-derived product lot into batches containing no more than 10 pounds. - (C) A grower or processor must assign each batch a unique batch number and that unique batch number must be: - (i) Documented and maintained in the grower's or processor's facility records for at least two (2) years and available to the Department upon request; - (ii) Provided to the individual responsible for taking samples; - (iii) Included on the batch label; and - (iv) Unique and may not be reused. - (D) The sampler shall obtain both a primary sample and a field duplicate sample from each harvest batch.
+The field duplicate sample shall be collected contemporaneous to, and in the same manner as, the primary sample. - (E) Enough samples from a batch must be taken to ensure the required attributes in the batch to be tested are homogenous and consistent with the laboratory's sampling policies and procedures. - (F) Multiple sample increments shall be obtained from random and varying locations (both vertically and horizontally) within a product batch depending on the batch size, as per the table below.
+If batches are packaged, each increment consists of one pre-packaged unit.

-Product Batch Size Number of Increments (units) (minimum per sample)
+Product Batch Size Number of Increments

+(units) (minimum per sample)

+2 to 15 2

+16 to 50 3

+51 to 150 5